 IRS & Crypto Tax Laws

-The IRS treats cryptocurrency as property, which makes it similar to a home or an equity investment.
-With each transaction, taxpayers must calculate their gain or loss on conversion and report that figure on their tax return.
+The Internal Revenue Service (IRS) treats virtual currency as property, which makes it similar to a home or an equity investment.
+With each transaction, taxpayers must calculate their taxable gain or loss on conversion and report that figure on their tax return.
 Taxpayers owe short- or long-term capital gains on the total depending on how long the original cryptocurrency was held prior to the sale.

 Many experts believe that the IRS will wait for Congress to weigh in on cryptocurrencies before introducing a top-to-bottom framework for how to treat them.
 For example, the Cryptocurrency Tax Fairness Act could create a de minimis exemption for transactions involving goods or services — eliminating the capital gains tax for small transactions.